-- When the IEP team is considering a Change of Placement for a student, Mild to Moderate to Moderate to Severe and visa versa or any program to any program) you MUST complete the Change of Placement document entitled "Considerations When Contemplating a Change of Placement." - This document will give you valuable information prior to making a decision.
+- When the IEP team is considering a Change of Placement for a student, to a more or less restrictive environment you MUST complete the Change of Placement document entitled "Considerations When Contemplating a Change of Placement." - This document will give you valuable information prior to making a decision.
 This also gives good information to staff who are receiving the student.
 This form is used in conjunction with reviewing assessments, IEP information and classroom documentation/interventions. - If you are contemplating a Change of Placement for behavioral issues, then you MUST have a Behavior Support Plan with goals and benchmarks in place and all of the above information completed as part of your analysis/documentation/interventions regarding your request to make a change.